 A SIP entity involved in session peering that receives an SDP offer with an attribute of "a=inactive" in the media block MUST place the media stream "on hold" and send an SDP answer containing a media attribute of "a=inactive".
-A SIP entity involved in session peering that receives an SDP offer with an attribute of "a=inactive" in the media block MUST NOT set the connection data of the answer SDP to c=0.0.0.0.
-A SIP entity involved in session peering operating in IPv4 that receives an SDP offer with no directionality attributes but connection data set to c=IN IP4 0.0.0.0 SHOULD place the media stream "on hold".
+A SIP entity involved in session peering that receives an SDP offer with an attribute of "a=inactive" in the media block SHOULD NOT set the connection data of the answer SDP to c=0.0.0.0.

 Calling Number & Name Delivery

-The originating Carrier network MUST provide the calling number of the originating user in the P-Asserted-Identity header field of dialog-initiating requests.
-Subject to local policies/agreements, the originating Carrier network MAY provide the calling name of the originating user in the P-Asserted-Identity header field of dialog-initiating requests.
+The originating Carrier network MAY provide the calling number of the originating user in the P-Asserted-Identity header field of dialog-initiating requests.
 (The mechanism for obtaining the calling name is outside the scope of this document.)
-The calling number is contained in the telephone-subscriber syntax form of the SIP URI, containing an E.164 number [E.164] as described in Section 6.2.
-The calling name, if provided, is contained in the display-name component of the P-Asserted-Identity header field.

-If the originating user wants to remain anonymous, the originating Carrier network MUST include a Privacy header field containing the value "id" as specified in [RFC 3323] and [RFC 3325].
+If the originating user wants to remain anonymous, the originating Carrier network MUST include a Privacy header field containing the value "id" or “user” as specified in [RFC 3323] and [RFC 3325].
 In addition, the originating Carrier network SHOULD obscure the identity of the originating user in other header fields as follows:

 Set the identity information in the From header field to "Anonymous <sip:anonymous@anonymous.invalid>"

-Set the display-name in the To header field to "Anonymous" (since the To display-name selected by the originating user could provide a hint to the originating user’s identity)

-Obscure any information from the Call-ID and Contact header fields, such as the originating FQDN, that could provide a hint to the originating user’s identity

-The terminating Carrier network MUST obtain the calling name and number for caller-ID display from the contents of the P-Asserted-Identity header field contained in dialog-initiating requests.
-If the INVITE request contains a Privacy header with the value "id", the terminating Carrier network MUST provide a display of "Private" to the terminating user.
+The terminating Carrier network MAY obtain the calling name and number for caller-ID display from the contents of the P-Asserted-Identity header field contained in dialog-initiating requests.
+If the INVITE request contains a Privacy header with the value "id" or “user”, the terminating Carrier network MUST NOT reveal the calling user’s name or telephone number to the terminating user.

 Call Forwarding

-Carrier's MUST support the History-Info Header and SHOULD support of the SIP Diversion header for a period of time in order facilitate interoperability.
+Carrier's MUST support the History-Info Header and SHOULD support of the SIP Diversion header.
 When both headers are sent, the sender MUST ensure that they are semantically identical.

-If the History-Info header and the Diversion header are both received by a carrier supporting both headers, the History-Info header MUST take precedence.
+If the History-Info header and the Diversion header are both received by a carrier supporting both headers, the terminating network may process whichever it prefers.

 If a Carrier offers call-forwarding services to its users, then the forwarding Carrier network MAY remain in the signaling path of the forwarded call in order to support separate billing for forward-from and forward-to legs.
 A Carrier network that is required to remain in the signaling path of a forwarded call based on local policy MUST do so using one of the following procedures: